readmeio/api-explorer/packages/api-explorer/README.md

 }
 ```

 - `flags` - an object of project flags from readme.
 Changing these will modify how the API Explorer works.
+- `appearance.referenceLayout` - a string to determine the layout style, either `row` or `column`.
 - `oauth` - whether this project uses oauth or not
 - `suggestedEdits` - whether suggested edits are enabled or not.
 This just toggles the button.
 - `tryItMetrics` - function to call when request is made